samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 #### 1. Using GitHub's Template Builder

-To create issue templates using the GitHub's template builder, you will need to:
+To create issue templates using GitHub's template builder, you will need to:

 - go to your project's settings,
 - navigate to the "Features" section,
 - click on "Set up templates" under "Issues".

-You can follow the [detailed guide](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates) on the GitHub documentation to create one.
+You can follow the [detailed guide](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-templates) in the GitHub documentation to create one.

 ![Issue template GIF](../_assets/gifs/issues-template.gif)